 History of rockets

-The basic components of a typical rocket include a propulsion system, a guidance and control system, a structure or airframe, and a payload or cargo.
-Let’s explore these components further:
+The basic components of a typical rocket include a propulsion system, a guidance and control system, a structure or air-frame, and a payload or cargo.
+Let us explore these components further:

 Propulsion System

-The propulsion system is responsible for generating the necessary thrust to overcome Earth’s gravity and propel the rocket.
-It typically consists of one or more rocket engines that burn propellants, such as liquid fuel or solid propellant, to produce a high-velocity exhaust.
-The exhaust gases are expelled through a nozzle at the rear of the rocket, creating a forward force called thrust.
+The propulsion system generates necessary thrust required to launch the rocket into the space which can only be done by creating a force greater than the Earth’s gravitational pull.
+It consists of one or more than one rocket engines that burn propellants, these propellants can be in the solid and liquid form, to produce a very high velocity exhaust.
+These hot exhaust gases are expelled through a nozzle located at the rear end of the rocket at a very high speed, which helps in creating a forward force called thrust.

 Rocket propulsion system